JasonAvina/linreg_methods/README.md

 ## 🔗 Coming Soon

-This project will be featured with a visual summary on my [GitHub Pages portfolio site](https://jasonavina.github.io) for non-technical audiences.
+This project will be featured with a visual summary on my [GitHub Pages portfolio site](https://jasonavina.github.io).